CatOfTheCannals/knn_pca_metnum_tp2/lib/googletest/docs/V1_6_Primer.md

 return the value of `RUN_ALL_TESTS()`.

 Also, you should call `RUN_ALL_TESTS()` only **once**.
-Calling it more than once conflicts with some advanced Google Test features (e.g. thread-safe death tests) and thus is not supported.
+Calling it more than once conflicts with some advanced Google Test _target (e.g. thread-safe death tests) and thus is not supported.

 _Availability_: Linux, Windows, Mac.